Air Macau: Codeshare agreements

 Air Macau and All Nippon Airways officially launch frequent flyer program cooperation from July 1, 2010.
 Air Macau Privileges members will earn mileages on all scheduled flights operated by All Nippon Airways and marketed by All Nippon Airways or Air Macau, and redeem Award Travel on all scheduled flights operated and marketed by All Nippon Airways.

 Frequent flyer

-Air Macau has its own frequent flyer program called Privileges.
-On 1 January 2015 Privileges merged with Phoenix Miles, which is Air China frequent flyer program.
+Air Macau has its own frequent flyer program called Lotus Miles (formerly Privileges).
+On 1 January 2015, Privileges merged with Phoenix Miles, which is the frequent flyer program of Air China, hence retaining the current Lotus Miles.